AudreyGermain/Game-Recommendation-System/README.md

 indices = Series(dataGames.index, index=dataGames['name']).drop_duplicates()
 ```

-To generate recommendations for each game, the function below is used.
+To generate recommendations for each game, the function '*get_recommendations*' shown below is used.
 The input of the function is a game title as a string and the cosine similarity matrix created just before.
 The output is a list of recommended game titles ordered by similarity.

 The code for this function as well as the code to generate de cosine similarity matrix are taken from
 [this tutorial](https://www.datacamp.com/community/tutorials/recommender-systems-python?fbclid=IwAR1fz9YLOgZ95KHwoLpgb-hTdV2MekujDGBngRTG3kYmBJYxwSK3UWvNJDg).